KLPJOA002/EEE4120F_YODA_Group7/README.md

 ### 1. Vectorised ALU

 The standard Star-Core 1 ALU treats the full 16-bit word as a single operand.
-The YODA enhancement splits each 16-bit word into two 8-bit lanes and performs arithmetic/logic operations on **both lanes simultaneously**.
+The YODA enhancement modifies the ALU to allow for a vector mode, where each 16-bit word is seperated into two 8-bit lanes and performs arithmetic/logic operations on **both lanes simultaneously**.

 This allows a single instruction to compute two independent 8-bit results in parallel — a lightweight form of SIMD (Single Instruction, Multiple Data) suited to the constrained CubeSat context.

 **Supported vectorised operations include:**
 - Addition / Subtraction (upper byte and lower byte independently)
-- Bitwise AND / OR / XOR (per lane)
+- Bitwise AND / OR / Invert (per lane)
-- *(extend this list as applicable to your design)*
+- Logic Left and Right Shift
 ### 2. Memory-Mapped GPIO

-The data memory has been extended to include a **memory-mapped I/O region** that exposes GPIO pins on the FPGA.
-Software running on the CPU can read from and write to these registers using standard load/store instructions, with no additional hardware instructions required.
+The data memory has been extended to include a **memory-mapped I/O address of 0x0008** that exposes 32 GPIO pins (16 input and 16 output) on the FPGA.
+Software running on the CPU can read from and write to this memory address using standard load/store instructions, with no additional hardware instructions required.

 This makes it straightforward to interface with on-board peripherals such as LEDs, buttons, or sensors connected to the FPGA.